-According to DigoPaul, deer, which are indomesticable, are usually hunted by humans to take advantage of their meat, their skin and even their antlers.
+Deer, which are indomesticable, are usually hunted by humans to take advantage of their meat, their skin and even their antlers.
 Tigers, leopards, cougars, bears and wolves are other predators of this herbivorous animal.

 Regarding their social organization, deer establish herds according to their size and age, in addition to being divided between males and females.
 The males usually move solitary or in small groups, while the females form herds of several dozen specimens, where the youngest individuals are also found.